aleshaleksey/fansys23/base-rules.md

 **Auto-failing:** An entity automatically fails if it cannot perform the roll.
 For example a paralysed entity cannot succeed on a jump check.

 **Voluntary failure:** An entity can choose to fail any check that requires some voluntary action.
 One cannot usually voluntarily fail checks and saves for autonomous functions.
-For example a humanoid cannot volunteer to fail a constitution save vs poison, since you cannot switch off your liver at will, but you can voluntarily fail an agility save vs a runaway cart, because you can consciously decide not to move out of the way.
+For example a humanoid cannot volunteer to fail a Con save vs poison, since you cannot switch off your liver at will, but you can voluntarily fail a Dex save vs a runaway cart, because you can consciously decide not to move out of the way.

 #### Opposing Rolls vs Thresholds.
 Static thresholds are always preferred over opposed rolls in combat.
 This increases the speed of combat as we do not need to wait for other side to make a roll.
 This means that hit thresholds, save threshold and skill thresholds based on average rolls ("take care") are used for the defending side.